 A tree in a GeoGig repository can only contain features or other trees.
 A feature in a GeoGig repository can be seen as a rough equivalent of a file in a file system.

 All trees have an associated feature type, and in most cases, all features under a tree share the same feature type.
-That is to say that the ID of the feature type for all features under the tree is the same ID of the tree’s feature type.
-However, it is possible to add features with a different feature type to a tree.
 The tree’s feature type is considered to be the default type of the features under the tree, but features are not restricted to it.
+It is possible to add features with a different feature type to a tree.